This page describes how to choose time sources, select time server hardware, and how to prepare your network for using Domain Time.

 Domain Time natively supports both IPv4 and IPv6.
 You may pass traffic over either version of TCP/IP.

-Domain Time II components work best when able to transmit multicasts to discover machines on other subnets, so you will want to allow multicast
+Domain Time components work best when able to transmit multicasts to discover machines on other subnets, so you will want to allow multicast

 traffic between your subnets, even if you will be using unicast protcols to synchronize the time.
 Note: A multicast-capable router